Custom Health Services’ Promise includes:

 Before You Visit – Conversations You Should Have with Your Doctor

-- Tell your doctor what you do, job responsibilities, and the tasks you perform Be sure to include the driving and non-driving tasks, such as the inspections, load redistribution, the need to apply chains, etc. By doing this, your doctor will be able to make a better assessment of your health and performance of your job.
+- Tell your PCP what you do, job responsibilities, and the tasks you perform.
+Be sure to include the driving and non-driving tasks, such as the inspections, load redistribution, the need to apply chains, etc. By doing this, your doctor will be able to make a better assessment of your health and performance of your job.

 - Ask about the medications your doctor prescribes Will the side effects cause sleepiness, fatigue, drowsiness, lack of focus or concentration, or a decreased reaction time?
 Will the side effects interfere with safe driving?